Combinatorial games and the golden ratio on digraphs

-Although they rarely appear, Fibonacci numbers and the golden ratio $\phi = \dfrac{1+\sqrt{5}}{2}$ sometimes emerge in the description of winning strategies in combinatorial games in striking and beautiful ways.
+The golden ratio $\phi$ sometimes emerges in the description of winning strategies in combinatorial games in striking and beautiful ways.

-The oldest example is the Wythoff Nim, which is a two-heap Nim game introduced in\cite{Wythoff}.
-The player takes at least $1$ token from one heap, or takes the same number of tokens from both heaps.
+The oldest example is Wythoff Nim, which is a two-heap Nim game.
+The player takes at least $1$ stone from one heap, or takes the same number of stones from both heaps.
 The winning strategy of this game was described in \cite{Wythoff} using the golden ratio.

-Fibonacci Nim is a one-heap Nim game\cite{WH63}.
-In the first move, the player takes at least $1$ token, but not all.
-In the subsequence moves, the player takes at least $1$ token and at most twice as many tokens as the previous player took.
-When this game starts with $n$ tokens, the second player has the winning strategy if and only if $n$ is a Fibonacci number.
-In general, a winning strategy is given by the Zeckendorf representation (for the detail of the Zeckendorf representation, see \cite{GKP91}).

-Euclid Nim is a two-heap Nim game introduced in\cite{CD69}.
-There are $a$ tokens in one heap and $b$ tokens in the other heap.
-If $a\leq b$, then the player can take $ka$ tokens from $b$, where $k$ is a positive integer.
-The position $(a,b)$ is a \Pp, namely the previous player (not the next player) has a winning strategy from this position, if and only if $\phi a<b$ or $\phi b<a$.
+Euclid Nim is a two-heap Nim game introduced in~\cite{CD69}.
+There are $a$ stones in one heap and $b$ stones in the other heap.
+If $a > b$, then the player can take $kb$ stones from $a$, where $k$ is a positive integer.
+A position $(a,b)~(a > b)$ is a position where the previous player has a winning strategy if and only if $a< \phi b$.